JacobK05/pwa-challenge/README.md

 * [Information](#Info)

 ## Installation
-Clone the repo and run npm i to intall dependences.
+Clone the repo and run npm i to install dependence.

 ## License
   This project is licensed under the  License.